ownimage/piWriter/editor/README.md

 # PiWriter - editor
+This is the editor build folder.
+Once development is fixed at a given release build the code, which will create the dist folder.
+This will be picked up by the server (in the parent folder) and served.

 ## Install
-Currently only the editor piece is being worked on.
 Run
 ```
 npm i
 ```